neuralvis/elpa-mirror/melpa/poke-line-readme.txt

-To activate, load and put `(poke-line-mode 1)' in your init file.
+To activate, load and put `(poke-line-global-mode 1)' in your init file.

-You can change pokemon with `(poke-line-set-pokemon "charmander")'.
+You can change pokemon with `(poke-line-set-pokemon "charmander")' or customize `poke-line-pokemon'.

 You can click on the position bar (or the empty space) to scroll your buffer!